All Car Manufacturer Articles

 Every pin and connection to the dials.

-Put back in, no joy.
-Brake lights on with or without the dash board.
+Put back in; no joy.
+Brake lights are on with or without the dash board.

-Removed brake light switch. (what a swine that is to remove)-lights still on!
+removed the brake light switch.
+(What a swine that is to remove!)—lights still on!

-Looked for all the earth points round the car.
-Got to the drivers foot well and I could hear a buzzing noise.
+I looked for all the earth points around the car.
+I got to the drivers foot well and I could hear a buzzing noise.
 Could it be a relay?”…

 Of course, this was a problem that we had not come across before.
-Surprisingly, the whole thing came to a head ,when the car engine would not switch off !
-To stop the engine running then we had to stall the cars engine.
+Surprisingly, the whole thing came to a head when the car engine would not switch off !
+To stop the engine from running, we had to stall the car’s engine.
 Amazingly, we just could not find a problem.

 The weather was terrible for a couple of weeks prior to the cars problems occurring !
-Torrential rain and wide spread flooding was a national problem !
-Because of all the heavy rain here in the UK ,the foot-well had become flooded.
-Consequently, when we lifted the carpet at the drivers side we found a wet soggy mess.
+Torrential rain and wide-spread flooding were a national problem !
+Because of all the heavy rain here in the UK, the footwell had become flooded.
+Consequently, when we lifted the carpet at the driver’s side, we found a wet, soggy mess.

 Peugeot 406 wiring was rotten with the wet ?

-Specifically,the Peugeot 406 lighting and engine problem was found .
+Specifically, the Peugeot 406 lighting and engine problems were found .
 Subsequently, the plugs that connected the wiring together were perished and rotten.
-Of course,causing all the short outs, and strange electrical things to happen.
+Of course, causing all the short-outs and strange electrical things to happen.
 Firstly, we drilled a hole to release the water .
-Secondly we re-wired the damaged wires together.
-So, it was very time consuming but a good job done.
-We still do not where the water is getting in but I have added some advice from the Honest John website…
+Secondly, we re-wired the damaged wires together.
+So, it was very time-consuming, but a good job was done.
+We still do not know where the water is getting in, but I have added some advice from the Honest John website…

-“Dry the interior out, remove all mats.
-Stay inside car whilst a friend gently sprays a hose a one section at a time for several minutes, wait a few minutes, then inspect.
-Make sure you train the water on the sunroof, side windows, light clusters, rear hatch, doors and main windscreen – these are the common areas that could leak.
+“Dry the interior out; remove all mats.
+Stay inside the car while a friend gently sprays a hose, one section at a time, for several minutes.
+Wait a few minutes, then inspect.
+Make sure you train the water on the sunroof, side windows, light clusters, rear hatch, doors, and main windscreen; these are the common areas that could leak.

-IF after a thorough dowsing, gentle bounce rear and front of car to dislodge any water that maybe sitting somewhere inside.
-Also covering the the dry car interior carpets with newspaper will show presence of water and possibly direction of leak , if you have a dark trim”…http://www.honestjohn.co.uk/forum/post/index.htm?t=48178
+After a thorough dowsing, gently bounce rear and front of car to dislodge any water that may be sitting somewhere inside.
+Also, covering the dry car interior carpets with newspaper will show the presence of water and possibly the direction of the leak if you have a dark trim”…http://www.honestjohn.co.uk/forum/post/index.htm?t=48178

 Thinking back the cars owner could relate the problems after we had had heavy rain fall.
 So, when the water leaked into the car then it shorted out some of the cars electrics .
 Of course if any water enters the car then much damage can occur.
 It even happened recently to a nearly new Ford transit delivery van that I bought from the local Ford dealer.